Except as otherwise noted in these rules, the USA Softball rules will be in effect.

 - Batter begins each turn at bat with a 1-1 count.
 (1 ball & 1 strike)

 - One courtesy foul ball is given to a batter who has two strikes against them.
-If the next pitch is fouled off that is your courtesy foul.
-If the following pitch is a foul, the batter is out.
+The next foul or strike after the courtesy foul ball, is an out.

 - Base on balls or walks equal advancement to 1st base.